Gain > Train > Retain

 We need to equip others to multiply our influence.

-Always recruit volunteers with specific end dates, they are much more likely to say “yes” if they know they will have a time when the work is done.
+By recruiting volunteers with specific end dates in mind, they are more likely to say “yes” with confidence, knowing they have a defined period to contribute.

 8. Recruit Church Volunteers Based On Their Passions